Practice performing under stress through physical and mental exercise to build focus, adaptability, and resilience for everyday life and work.

 Why this matters

-The issue is not only what a person knows or believes.
-It is the state from which they are acting.
+The issue is the state from which people are acting.

 This work helps you notice overload earlier, reduce internal chaos, restore a small but critical pause between impulse and action, and return to a more flexible, intentional response.

-That is why the goal is not only calm.
-It is the ability to regulate and respond more clearly under real conditions.
+It is your ability to regulate and respond more clearly under real conditions.

 Made on